John-Nik/portfolio/README.md

 **0.4.4:** Fixed up the Minesweeper game to show the bombs around each dug up block

 **0.5.0:** Finished the Minesweeper game.
 Although fun to challenging and fun to develop in react, the framework's limitations make the game feel slow to respond, and make the codebase too difficult to nagivate and understand.
 The game is only playable in desktops for now

+**0.5.1:** Fixed the bug where the splash text of how many bombs are placed suddenly appearing in the middle of the screen instead of fading in when attempting to replay after a win